paulmartinetti/twatch-take8/README.md

 </p>

 <p>
-vvv--I'm using bits of code from these brilliant folks and resources--vvv<br>
+vvv--I'm using bits of code from these brilliant folks and helpful resources--vvv<br>
 </p>

 The "official" watch library<br>